 Author: Beth P Zoller, JD, Legal Editor

-The Equal Employment Opportunity Commission (EEOC) has reached a settlement in its first lawsuit filed alleging that an employer violated the Genetic Information Nondiscrimination Act.
+For the first time, the Equal Employment Opportunity Commission (EEOC) has settled a class action suit against an employer based on allegations that it violated the Genetic Information Nondiscrimination Act (GINA).

 HR guidance on understanding the powers and responsibilities of the EEOC.